xiangui33423/assassyn/docs/language.md

 ### Module

-Module is a basic build block block of the system, but it is also slightly different from the modules we have in both software and hardware programming.
+Module is a basic build block of the system, but it is also slightly different from the modules we have in both software and hardware programming.

 To make an analogy to existing concepts in software programming, a module is like both a function,